 – Through the system for the electronic issuance of permits (CEOP), the Ministry is in constant communication with investors and experts from the real estate sector.
 One of the forms of cooperation is the organising of training courses and seminars, where we address specific problems and provide professional assistance and support.

-I believe that one of the main reasons the laws we’ve adopted have yielded good results is that we included all interested parties in their preparation, from various business associations and non-governmental organisations, to experts from universities and the private sector.
+I believe that one of the main reasons the laws we’ve adopted have yielded good results is that we included all interested parties in their preparation, from various business associations and non-governmental organisations to experts from universities and the private sector.
 The best example is the adoption of the Law on Planning and Construction, the drafting of which included the participation of USAID, NALED, the Chamber of Commerce, the Foreign Investors Council, GIZ, AmCham and many other organisations and institutions.

 We even sent this law to institutions that we might not have needed to for their opinions, in order for us to incorporate all useful suggestions and gain a high-quality, implementable law.

 I believe that without such an approach we wouldn’t have had the kind of result we have today.
-For successful reforms it is crucial to have joint work and public debates, and to talk with everyone in the country and the economy, because there is a certain amount of resistance to every reform, and broad consensus is the best way to ensure laws can be properly applied.
+For successful reforms, it is crucial to have joint work and public debates, and to talk with everyone in the country and the economy, because there is a certain amount of resistance to every reform, and the broad consensus is the best way to ensure laws can be properly applied.